+In today's existing transportation ecosystem, coatings provide essential beauty and color to vehicle bodies while adding corrosion and impact protection.
+As the industry evolves, each dimension of mobility - electric vehicles, shared transportation and autonomous driving - requires coatings with advanced functionality that, in addition to aesthetics and protection, contributes to the efficiency of electrification, vehicle design, navigation and passenger safety, among other areas.
+The evolution of mobility creates tremendous opportunities for OEMs but requires them to undertake significant shifts in how they design and produce vehicles.
 OEMs are also increasingly looking to reduce the weight of vehicles in response to increasing vehicle emissions and fuel consumption regulations.
-As a result, OEMs are constructing vehicle platforms using a variety of new materials in addition to steel and plastic, including aluminum, carbon fiber and other substrates, each of which requires specialized coatings formulations to create a uniform color and finish.
+As a result, OEMs are constructing vehicle platforms using a variety of new materials in addition to steel and plastic, including aluminum, carbon fiber and other substrates, LiDAR and Radar sensory, each of which requires specialized coatings formulations to create a uniform color and finish.
 We continue to innovate with our OEM customers in driving this trend, as evidenced by use of our coatings on their flagship vehicle platforms.

 We also develop and supply a wide array of coatings systems for a broad range of commercial vehicle applications including HDT, bus and rail.
 These products simultaneously enhance aesthetic appearance and provide protection from the elements.
 We meet the demands of commercial vehicle customers with our extensive offering of over 75,000 different colors.
-In the HDT market, because the metal and composite components are painted simultaneously in an automatic process, most truck OEMs use low bake coatings to ensure that the plastic composite parts on a truck's exterior do not deform during the process.
+In the HDT market, because the metal and composite components are painted simultaneously in an automatic process, most truck OEMs use low bake coatings to ensure that the plastic composite parts on a truck's exterior do not deform during the bake process.
 Truck owners demand a wide variety of custom colors that are formulated using a combination of on-site mixing machines at the OEM or direct shipments of premixed high-volume colors from us.
-Our commercial vehicle brands include Imron[®], Imron Elite[®], Centari[®], Rival[®], Corlar[®] epoxy undercoats and AquaECTM.
+Our commercial vehicle brands include Imron®, Imron Elite®, Centari®, Rival®, Corlar® epoxy undercoats and AquaECTM.

-Transportation Coatings Sales, Marketing and Distribution
+Mobility Coatings Sales, Marketing and Distribution

-We have full-time technical representatives stationed at OEM facilities around the world.
+We have full-time technical representatives stationed at certain OEM facilities around the world.
 These on-site representatives provide customer support, monitor the painting process and track paint demand at each assembly plant.
 Monitoring OEM line performance in real-time allows our technical support teams to help improve paint department operating efficiency and provide performance feedback to our formulating chemists and paint manufacturing teams.
 Our customer technical support representatives also help OEMs manage their physical inventory by forecasting facility coatings demand based on the customer's build schedule.